 Acknowledge the reason behind your guilt.
 See if there’s anything that you can do about it in the present moment, and if you can’t find anything, just let go of it.
 How?
 Build a self-belief system!
 Start by talking positively about yourself, acknowledging that you’re a good human with great potential and that you can accomplish anything you want.
 Facing the impossible, and getting outside your comfort zone, you’ll notice how the belief system will help you get through any situation.

 Your belief system should be based on the security you get from within.
 The kind of security that you build when you start believing in yourself, when you put your self-worth above others’ opinions and build your confidence so strong that you’re happy with yourself and have the power to state your opinion out loud.
 Although it takes time, building such inner security is the best thing you can do for yourself in the long run.
 Practicing affirmations, manifesting your beliefs, and always being on your own side will help you get there.

 Your Erroneous Zones Review

-Your Erroneous Zones talks about the importance of letting go of all your toxic behavior, self-destructive patterns, and accepting healing and an optimized perspective on life.
-By learning how to deal with negative emotions, worry only about what’s in your power to change, and letting go of toxic feelings that drain your energy, you can tap into new powers within that will help you become stronger, more confident, and better prepared for dealing with life’s challenges.
-Reading this book will reveal a lot of valuable insights and practical tips on how to achieve that confidence and stop caring about what people think, along with many other great pieces of advice.
+Your Erroneous Zones shows us how to let go of our toxic behaviors, self-destructive patterns, and accepting healing and an optimized perspective on life.
+Reading this book will reveal practical tips on how to achieve confidence and stop caring about what people think, along with many other great pieces of advice.